Welcome to today's edition of the Rush 24-7 podcast.

 The New York Times has a death wish.

-The New York Times is losing money.
+The New York Times is losing money like it's a sieve.

-Us weekly has a death wish.
+Us Weekly has a death wish.

 Oprah has a death wish.